cysouw/graphicalgrammar/text/scandinavia.md

 ## Beckman (1904) *Svensk Språklära* {#sec:beckman1904}

-Karl Frederik Natanael Beckman (1868-1946) professor of Swedish language at Gothenburg University [@beckman1904a: 194-198, 202, 219]
+Karl Frederik Natanael Beckman (1868-1946) professor of Scandinavian languages at Gothenburg University [@beckman1904a: 194-198, 202, 219]

 cites Kern and Lindwall (p.
 273)

 his school textbooks do not seem to have been noticed?

+Beckman studied in Uppsala, where he received his doctor’s degree and became a lecturer in 1895.
+In 1918, he was appointed professor of Scandinavian languages in Gothenburg, a post he retained until 1935.
+But Beckman was also headmaster at a high school, and several of his contributions were thus pedagogical in nature.
+He created popular textbooks that were reprinted many times, for example his study of Swedish metrics (1898) and especially his Svensk språklära för den högre elementarundervisningen (A Swedish Grammar for Higher Elementary Schools, 1904).
+He also studied the ongoing disappearance of plural verb forms in Swedish, the peculiar relations between social rank and personal pronouns in Sweden, and the syntactic phenomena that had spread across linguistic borders in Western European, such as the definite article and the perfect tense. p.
+247-248

 ## Noreen (1906) *Vårt språk*